-- Talk VERY slowly and honestly. - To avoid any confusion, you must be very clear the person has died; use the words your family prefers when talking about death. - Avoid 'gone to sleep', 'passed away', 'lost' or 'gone to the stars' as young children will be confused and think the person can come back. - After you have told the children that [Name] has died, PAUSE for a few seconds to allow them to take in what you have said. - Wait until you feel the children are ready for more information. - Be aware that their distress makes it harder for them to take in information.
+• Talk VERY slowly and honestly.

+• To avoid any confusion, you must be very clear the person has died; use the words your family prefers when talking about death.

+• Avoid 'gone to sleep', 'passed away', 'lost' or 'gone to the stars' as young children will be confused and think the person can come back.

+• After you have told the children that [Name] has died, PAUSE for a few seconds to allow them to take in what you have said.

+• Wait until you feel the children are ready for more information.

+• Be aware that their distress makes it harder for them to take in information.

-- "[Name] got more and more poorly/unwell after they went to hospital/hospice and they have died." - For younger children, you may need to repeat that the person has died and will not and cannot come back. - For younger children: "[Name] was so poorly that her body stopped working.
-Their heart stopped and they couldn't breathe any more.
-[Name] has died." - Or: "The doctors gave [Name] all the help they could, but nothing worked.
-They just couldn't make them better, so they died." - Or for an older child: "[Name] had [illness e.g. really bad infection in their lungs].
-Even with all the medicines and machines, the doctors couldn't make them better.
+• "[Name] got more and more poorly/unwell after they went to hospital, and they have died."

+• For younger children, you may need to repeat that the person has died and will not and cannot come back.

+• For younger children: "[Name] was so poorly that her body stopped working.
+Her heart stopped and she couldn't breathe any more.
+[Name] has died."

+• Or: "The doctors gave [Name] all the help they could, but nothing worked.
+They just couldn't make them better, so they died."

+• Or for an older child: "[Name] had a really bad infection in their lungs.
+This meant they couldn't get enough oxygen into their body.
+And even with all the medicines and machines, the doctors couldn't either.
 I'm very sorry, [Name] has died."

-How to tell children that someone has died
+HOW TO TELL CHILDREN THAT SOMEONE HAS DIED